 While the PBSA does not require the use of a unisex mortality table to determine the pension benefit credit, if the use of a unisex table is permitted under the terms of the plan and one is used, an explanation with supporting data as to how the mortality basis was determined.
 The mortality basis should be consistent with the basis used in the administration of the plan before the termination date.

-If the whole of a negotiated contribution plan is terminated with insufficient assets to pay all benefits at the termination date, an explanation of how the pension benefits and pension benefit credits have been adjusted.
+If the whole of a negotiated contribution plan is terminated with insufficient assets to pay all benefits at the termination date, an explanation of how the pension benefits and the actuarial value of the benefit entitlements have been adjusted to reflect the funded status of the pension plan.
 A complete description of how the assets have been allocated to cover the benefits of each category of persons, such as members, former members with deferred benefits in the plan, retirees and survivors should be included.
 The application of any priority provisions in accordance with the terms of the plan should also be discussed.

 A plan with a bankrupt or insolvent employer may also be required to provide the same information if there are insufficient assets to pay all benefits.